-Justin James gathers the information you need to make the right decision when applying Microsoft's July 2011 patches in your organization.
+Justin James gathers the information you need to make the right deploy decision when applying Microsoft's July 2012 patches in your organization.

 Changed, but not significantly: